Nano fish in a nano aquarium

 Many of these fish, such as neon tetras and dwarf corydoras, are schooling fish.
-If you plan on keeping a schooling fish in your mini tank, you will have to make room for 6-8 individuals, which can quickly fill up your tank space, making it more difficult to express variety in your choices of fish.
+If you plan on keeping a schooling fish in your mini tank, you will have to make room for 6-8 individuals.
+This means that just one species can quickly fill up your tank space, making it more difficult to express variety in your choices of fish.

 Select the combination of species that you think will offer you the most striking, colourful and beautiful nano tank that you can keep.
 But take into consideration: the preferred depths of your fish.

 Your fish should be selected not only according to their colour, size, and compatibility, but also according to their most comfortable zone of depth.
 It is a well-known fact that catfish tend to inhabit the aquarium floor, for example.
 If you combine these fish with other species that prefer the surface or centre of the tank, you should enjoy less conflict in your tank than you would otherwise.
 When the fish fully occupy the full depth of the aquarium, it adds interest.

 How To Take Care Of Your Nano Fish Aquarium Successfully

 The secret is to scale down everything in proportion.
 This includes the fish, mini-species should predominate.
 Also the viewing distance must be reduced.
 Mini aquariums can be quite fascinating when viewed from close up.
 The plants also must be the mini varieties so that you can several different plants with different colours, leaves and textures.
 Filter speeds have to be scaled down too.
 However, you need to scale up your monitoring of the water conditions.
 A test kit is vital and should be checked more often than a large aquarium.